Fiserv/universal-commerce/recipes/MasterCard.md

 ## Utilization

-If your existing payload to Connected Commerce (uCom) includes the values below, you must update them to the new values.
+If your existing implementation of Connected Commerce (uCom) includes the values below, you must update them with the new values.

 - **Existing Values**
   - MIT-RECURRING